aaropaltemaa/BookHaven/README.md

 ## Help & Support
 Access to FAQs, contact information, and guides on how to use the application.

-- **User Profiles:** Create and manage personal profiles with details such as name, age, and reading preferences.

-- **Book Listing:** Maintain lists of books you own, have read, or want to read using simple and intuitive controls.

-- **Discover New Books:** Explore recommendations based on genres, authors, or community favorites.

-- **Personalized Dashboard:** View personalized recommendations, reading progress, and community updates on your dashboard.

 ## Technologies Used

 - [React](https://reactjs.org/)